Please note: This section of the website has not yet been updated with information about ARML 2021. Please check back on

 ARML 2020 Information - Wild Wild West (Arizona, Idaho, Montana, Nebraska, Nevada, New Mexico, North Dakota, South Dakota, Wyoming)

 mathleague.org is recruiting a team of talented math students to represent several western states (Arizona, Idaho, Montana, Nebraska, Nevada, New Mexico, North Dakota, South Dakota, and Wyoming) as a "Wild Wild West" team at the national ARML competition, and we would like to invite interested students to submit an application to be on this year's team.
-We will be competing at the American Regions Mathematics League national contest in Las Vegas this May.
-This year's ARML meet is scheduled for June 1 and 2 at the campus of the University of Nevada - Las Vegas.
-This year's contest conflicts with an SAT test date, so students who had planned to take the June SAT will need to make alternate arrangements.
-The easiest solution is simply to schedule the SAT for another test date, but students who have no choice but to take the test in June may be able to arrange for an alternate testing date; contact us for information on how to reschedule your test around ARML if you absolutely must take the SAT in June.
+We will be competing at the American Regions Mathematics League national contest in Las Vegas this May/June.
+This year's ARML meet is scheduled for May 31 and June 1 at the campus of the University of Nevada - Las Vegas.
+This year's contest conflicts with an SAT test date, so students who had planned to take the June SAT will need to make alternate arrangements for a test date.